 After writing the back-cover goodies, I then use page two to write 1-2 sentences to describe the opening scene, as well as 1-2 sentences to describe the ending.
-Clearly, these are two vital pieces of a story.
+Clearly these are two vital pieces of a story.
 If you can’t hold your readers’ attention from page 1, then they’ll probably put your book down long before reaching the ending.

 Use the next sum of pages to write 1-4 sentences about the scenes, or chapters, of your story, labeling each with a title.
-Chances are, if you feel so strongly about the story in your head to now partake in the prep work that comes before writing it, you already have several major scenes in your head already.
+Chances are if you feel so strongly about the story in your head to now partake in the prep work that comes before writing it, then you have several major scenes in your head already.
 Write them down!
 Don’t worry if they’re half-developed.
 There’ll be plenty of time to bring it to life later.
 At this moment, you should be more concerned about not forgetting pieces of your story.